firedotwater/firedotwater/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Python chatbot for the Twitch platform<br>
-👯 I’m looking to collaborate on LinkedIn to increase my network<br>
+🔭 I’m currently working on a Python chatbot for the Twitch platform<br> (almost done) 👯 I’m looking to collaborate on LinkedIn to increase my network<br>
 🤝 I’m looking for help with so many different on going projects - I need to split myself up to deal with everything<br>
 🌱 I’m currently learning deep machine learning with AI<br>